airswap/airswap-about/reference/indexer.md

-Indexers are used by makers to signal their interest in trading, and by takers to query for makers with mutual trading interest.
+Indexers are used by makers to signal their interest in trading and by takers to query for makers with mutual trading interest.
 Locators are strings used by takers to connect to makers.
 In the case of Servers, locators are URLs, and in the case of Delegates, locators are contract addresses.

 # Indexer Client